 Who are the top political speakers?
 A top political speaker can talk about a number of different topics ranging from healthcare, finance, the environment, education, and more.
 A political keynote speaker can include politicians, activists, satirists, economists, former presidents, and judges.
 Political keynotes speakers are among the smartest minds in Washington and around the world who analyze the decisions and debates from the campaign trail to the halls of Congress and the White House.

-Here are some of the top political speakers of 2017.
+Here are some of the top political speakers.

 John Oliver is a stand-up comedian who gained popularity for his role on Comedy Central’s The Daily Show as a writer and correspondent.
 John currently has his own Emmy-winning show, Last Week Tonight, on HBO which takes a satirical look at news, politics and, current events on a weekly basis.
 This makes John an ideal political speaker for audiences looking for a political speaker with a comedic and satirical slant.